Washington DC Federal Drug Distribution Lawyer

 If an individual is arrested by federal officers (FBI, CIA, DEA, Secret Service, and Homeland Security), they will likely be charged by the federal government rather than the state.
 Persons caught or accused of selling large amounts of illegal drugs, transporting controlled substances across borders, such as Panama, Mexico, Guatemala, or Colombia, or attempting to sell to an undercover federal agent would almost always be tried by a federal court.

 Federal Drug Distribution Defense

 Federal prosecutors have an abundance of resources at their disposal.
 To create a solid federal defense strategy, choosing a skilled criminal defense attorney is crucial.
 Federal drug distribution charges do not always end in convictions.
 In fact, there are several defense tactics used by many skilled attorneys that could result in penalties being reduced or charges dropped completely.
 Many federal drug arrests are made under dubious circumstances in which the law enforcement involved in the arrest did not first obtain the necessary warrants before conducting the search and seizure.
 Likewise, many federal drug prosecutions are based only upon circumstantial evidence.
 An experienced defense attorney can employ several defense tactics to defend a federal drug distribution case successfully.
 Some strategies an attorney might employ are proving one or more of the following:

 Federal drug laws are complicated, and the penalties for convictions can be severe.
 If you have been charged with federal drug distribution crimes, you should contact a skilled criminal defense attorney who has experience practicing law in the federal court system right away.
-Having defended over 200 federal jury trials, Dennis E. Boyle, Attorney at Law, has the skills and experience necessary to provide a solid defense and legal counsel for you.
+Having defended over 200 federal jury trials the Washington DC federal drug distribution attorneys at Boyle and Jasari, have the skills and experience necessary to provide a solid defense and legal counsel for you.